marek-sm/proj1_cs202_sp25/README.md

 ### 🔹 Subtask 4.1: `project_condition(rc, years)`

 Takes a `RegionCondition` and a number of years.
-Returns a **new RegionCondition** representing the projected state of the region after the given number of years.
+Returns a **new `RegionCondition`** representing the projected state of the region after the given number of years.

 #### Rules:
-- Population grows exponentially based on the terrain type’s growth rate
+- Population updates annually based on the terrain type’s growth rate
-- Use p*e^(rt) continous growth equation
+- Apply the growth rate once per year, compounding over time
-- Emissions scale proportionally with population
+- Emissions scale proportionally with the updated population
 - The region and terrain stay the same
 - The `year` field increases by `years`

 | Terrain     | Annual Growth Rate |